Bath stone: Use as a building stone

-An important feature of Bath Stone is that it is a freestone, that is one that can be sawn or 'squared up' in any direction, unlike other rocks such as slate, which forms distinct layers.
-In the Roman and Medieval periods, Bath Stone was extensively used on domestic, ecclesiastical and civil engineering projects such as bridges.
+An important feature of Bath Stone is that it is a freestone, one that can be sawn or 'squared up' in any direction, unlike other rocks such as slate, which have distinct layers.
+In the Roman and medieval periods, Bath Stone was extensively used on domestic and ecclesiastical buildings, as well as civil engineering projects such as bridges.

-The Royal National Hospital for Rheumatic Diseases, which was founded in 1738, was designed by John Wood the Elder, and built with Bath stone donated by Allen.
-It is a Grade II listed building.
-There is a fine pediment on the building, in Bath stone, which depicts the parable of the good Samaritan.
+The Royal National Hospital for Rheumatic Diseases, which was founded in 1738, was designed by John Wood the Elder and built with Bath Stone.
+There is a fine pediment on the building, again in Bath Stone, which depicts the parable of the good Samaritan.

-St Stephens church, situated on Lansdown Hill in Bath, was constructed from a limestone sourced from the Limpley Stoke mine, which is situated in the Limpley Stoke Valley.
-The church has recently been restored.
+St Stephen’s Church on Lansdown Hill, Bath, was constructed from a limestone sourced from the Limpley Stoke mine, south of the city.

 The material has also been used widely outside Bath itself.
 Claverton Pumping Station at Claverton, which was built of Bath Stone in about 1810, pumps water from the River Avon to the Kennet and Avon Canal, using power from the flow of the River Avon.
 The stone was also used for the Dundas Aqueduct, which is 150 yd long, and has three arches built of Bath Stone, with Doric pilasters, and balustrades at each end.

 Much of Bristol Cathedral was built of Bath Stone, and the Wills Tower, which is the dominant feature of the Wills Memorial Building, is constructed in reinforced concrete faced with Bath and Clipsham stone.
 Bristol's Cabot Tower was also faced with Bath Stone.
-Arno's Court Triumphal Arch was built from Bath stone in about 1760, and was later dismantled before being rebuilt in its current location.
+Arno's Court Triumphal Arch was built from Bath Stone in about 1760, and was later dismantled before being rebuilt in its current location.